 About the NHS Excellence Awards

 The core purpose of NHS ConfedExpo is to help spread the best of the NHS to the rest of the NHS.
+The NHS Excellence Awards have been created to take this mission to the next level.

 The awards will celebrate the people and local teams already driving the changes envisioned in the 10 Year Health Plan and inspire others to adopt and adapt proven ways of improving access, quality and patient experience.